-Italian Parsley: you can use regular fresh parsley if you can't get Italian, but I do recommend Italian because it's flavor is stronger than regular parsley, similar to basil or oregano.
+- Italian Parsley: you can use regular fresh parsley if you can't get Italian, but I do recommend Italian because its flavor is stronger than regular parsley, similar to basil or oregano.
 It also holds up better to cooking and is ideal for hot dishes.
-It should be added towards the end of the cooking process so that it can best retain its taste, color and nutritional value.
+It should be added toward the end of the cooking process so that it can best retain its taste, color, and nutritional value.

-Meatballs: instead of ground beef meatballs, you could lighten this up even more by using ground chicken meatballs or turkey meatballs or use mini meatballs.
+- Meatballs: instead of ground beef meatballs, you could lighten this up even more by using ground chicken meatballs, turkey meatballs, or mini meatballs.

 💭Italian Wedding Soup History

 You may wonder where the name Italian Wedding soup comes from?
 The term "wedding soup" actually comes from the Italian phrase "minestra maritata", which means "married soup," in reference to the flavor produced by the combination or "marriage" of the greens and the meat or the marriage of flavors.
 Although, it's more accurately translated as “wedded broths.”
-Despite of the name, this soup is not served at Italian weddings.
+Despite the name, this soup is not served at Italian weddings.
 Instead, the name refers to the dish’s unique flavors, betrothed as they are blended and simmered, achieving a brothy, meaty tasty union.
 If you want to learn more about the origin of this soup, click HERE or HERE.

 🥗 Side dishes

-This easy Italian Wedding soup is really meal in and of itself, especially if you serve it with bread.
+This easy Italian Wedding soup is really a meal in and of itself, especially if you serve it with bread.
 If you want to keep it very WW friendly, try it with my 0 (zero) point Everything Bagel Cloud Bread Recipe.

 It also goes well with salad, such as my Spinach Salad with Honey Lime Cilantro Dressing.

-Refrigeration: Store his homemade soup in a sealed container in the fridge for up to 3 days
+Refrigeration: Store leftover soup in an airtight container in the fridge for up to 3 days

-Freezing: Once cooled, freeze for up to 3 months in a freezer friendly sealed container.
+Freezing: Once cooled, freeze this homemade soup for up to 3 months in a freezer-friendly sealed container.